gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ...
 ```

-Obviously the service can also be accessed from within the cluster.
-You can tests the same way as described in section `NodePort`.
+Obviously the service can also is accessed from within the cluster.
+You can test this in the same way as described in section `NodePort`.

 ## LoadBalancer vs. Ingress

-As presented in previous section,  only `LoadBalancer` type of service can enable access from outside the cluster.
+As presented in the previous section,  only the service type LoadBalancer enables access from outside the cluster.
 However this approach has its own limitation.
-You cannot configure load balancer to terminate HTTPS traffic, virtual hosts or path-based routing.
+You cannot configure a LoadBalancer to terminate HTTPS traffic, virtual hosts or path-based routing.
 In Kubernetes 1.2
 a separate resource called [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#alternatives) is
-introduced.
+introduced for this purpose.

 ### Why an Ingress

-LoadBalancer services are all about extending a single service to support external clients.
+LoadBalancer services are all about extending a service to support external clients.
 By contrast an Ingress is a
-separate resource that configures a load balancer much more flexibly.
+a separate resource that configures a LoadBalancer in a more flexible way.
 The Ingress API supports TLS termination, virtual hosts, and path-based routing.
 It can easily set up a load balancer to
  handle multiple backend services.
-In addition, there is also difference
-in how the traffic routing is realized .
-In the case of the LoadBalancer service, the traffic that enters through the
+In addition routing traffic is realised in a different way.
+In the case of the LoadBalancer service, the traffic entering through the
 external load balancer is forwarded to the kube-proxy that in turn forwards
 the traffic to the selected pods.
-In contrast, the Ingress load balancer forwards the traffic straight to the selected
+In contrast, the Ingress LoadBalancer forwards the traffic straight to the selected
 pods which is more efficient.

-Every service of the "LoadBalancer" type will be charged by the cloud provider for at least 40$/month.
-Ten Services ends
+Typically a service of type LoadBalancer costs at least 40$ per month.
+This means if your applications needs 10 of them
-up in 400$/month just for the load balancing.
+you already pay 400$ per month just for load balancing.

 ### How to use the ingress?
-In the cluster, a nginx-ingress controller has been deployed for you as an LB service and also registered the DNS
+In the cluster, a nginx-ingress controller has been deployed for you as an LoadBalancer and also registered the DNS
 record.
 Depending on how your cluster is defined, the DNS registration is performed under following conventions:

 - **k8s-hana.ondemand.com**